 Here are a few suggestions to make your own home more energy efficient.

 Consider your appliances

 Seek out energy-efficient appliances.
-Habitat Orlando & Osceola homes use Energy Star-rated dishwashers and refrigerators, water-saving shower heads, and low-flush toilets.
+Habitat Orlando & Osceola homes use water-saving shower heads and low-flush toilets.

 Your own energy-efficient products don’t need to be big-ticket purchases.
 Consider switching your light bulbs to an energy efficient brand; they typically last longer than standard bulbs.